Nov05/SAP-ABAP/ABAP 101/009 native sql.md

 ENDEXEC.
 ```

 2. Native SQL can query database tables defined or not defined in ABAP Dictionary (DDIC).
-This is an example of querying a database table defined in DDIC.
+This is an example of querying a database table defined in DDIC without going through SAP database interface (the red line in the figure).

 <img src="https://github.com/Nov05/pictures/blob/master/ABAP%20101/database_access_through_native_sql_statement_170145.png?raw=true" width=500>